Australian Embassy

 The Australian Ambassador to the UAE is based at the Australian Embassy in Abu Dhabi.
 Australia also has a Consulate-General/Trade Commissioner in Dubai.
 State government offices representing New South Wales, Queensland, Western Australia, Victoria and South Australia are also based in the UAE.

-Australian Ambassador to the United Arab Emirates
+Australian Ambassador to the United Arab Emirates and Special Envoy to the OIC

-Public Holidays Closure - 2023
+Public Holidays Closure - 2025

 Study in Australia